mfreed7/popup/README.md

 # Background

-A new `<popup>` element has been [proposed](https://open-ui.org/components/popup.research.explainer), and has received significant discussion.
-This document aims to review that discussion, and present various alternatives to the implementation of the functionality as proposed in the explainer.
+There is a need in the Web Platform for an API to create "popup UI".
+This is a general class of UI that always appear on top of all other content, and have both one-at-a-time and "light-dismiss" behaviors.
+This document proposes a set of APIs to make this type of UI easy to build.

 ## Goals

-Here are the goals for this functionality, mostly taken from the [goals section](https://open-ui.org/components/popup.research.explainer#goals) of the original `<popup>` element proposal, but modified to describe a more general purpose functionality:
+Here are the goals for this API (borrowed liberally from the [`<popup>` element explainer](https://open-ui.org/components/popup.research.explainer)):

 * Allow any* element and its (arbitrary) descendants to be rendered on top of **all other content** in the host web application.
+* Include **“light dismiss” management functionality**, to remove the element/descendants from the top-layer upon certain actions such as hitting Esc (or any [close signal](https://wicg.github.io/close-watcher/#close-signal)) or clicking outside the element bounds.
 * Allow this “top layer” content to be fully styled, including properties which require compositing with other layers of the host web application (e.g. the box-shadow or backdrop-filter CSS properties).
 * Allow these top layer elements to reside at semantically-relevant positions in the DOM.
 I.e. it should not be required to re-parent a top layer element as the last child of the `document.body` simply to escape ancestor containment and transforms.
 * Allow this “top layer” content to be sized and positioned to the author’s discretion.
-* Include **“light dismiss” management functionality**, to remove the element/descendants from the top-layer upon certain actions such as hitting Esc (or any [close signal](https://wicg.github.io/close-watcher/#close-signal)) or clicking outside the element bounds.
 * Include an appropriate user input and focus management experience, with flexibility to modify behaviors such as initial focus.
 * **Accessible by default**, with the ability to further extend semantics/behaviors as needed for the author’s specific use case.
 * Avoid developer footguns, such as improper stacking of dialogs and popups, and incorrect accessibility mappings.